From Edison to LED - The Complete History of Christmas Lights

 1950s: The aluminum Christmas tree phase

 With the 1950s Space Age came the advent, and resulting popularity, of the aluminum Christmas tree.
-A tree which was fireproof (finally!), never died nor needed water, and offered a space-age feel was too good to pass up.
+A tree that was fireproof (finally!), never died nor needed water, and offered a space-age feel was too good to pass up.

 Why was this significant?
 Because aluminum acts as a conductor, meaning Christmas lights couldn’t be placed on them.
 Instead of lights on the tree itself, people would use an illuminated color wheel like the one below.
 The wheel would spin around, illuminating the tree’s surface and making it appear as if it were lit:

 Unfortunately for Christmas light companies at the time, the popularity of the aluminum Christmas tree lasted over a decade.
-As a result, the industry saw a significant drop in sales and in 1966 NOMA, then the largest Christmas light manufacturer in the world officially filed for bankruptcy.
+As a result, the industry saw a significant drop in sales, and in 1966 NOMA, then the largest Christmas light manufacturer in the world officially filed for bankruptcy.

 It’s not known exactly when the last U.S. manufacturer stopped making lights, but by 1978 nearly all U.S. light manufacturers had gone out of business or switched to foreign-made sets.